 The historical prestige genre, entombed in its ever-lasting leisure, ain’t got nothing on Ken Russell’s The Devils.
 A power-mad concoction of scorching lecherousness and sacrilegious, anti-social visual brio, it’s a torrid affair, but love is nonetheless the only applicable word for anyone smitten with Russell’s peculiar brand of rattled-with-fever historical spasms.
 Few directors have ever barreled so gleefully into the dankest regions of their own inner mental faculties with such a cavorting brand of heretical dissidence, a defiance to not only social propriety but filmmaking rule of thumb.
 Fitting for a work about witches, Russell’s inimitable work feels like cackling witchcraft conjured out of nowhere but his own devilishness.

-Somewhere between Huxley and Crowley, Aldous and Aleister, lies Russell’s demented vision of social conflagration perilously perched between questions of control, power, repression, and chiseled-down but not chiseled-away sexual energy fighting to be heard amidst all the chaos.
+Somewhere between Huxley and Crowley, Aldous and Aleister, lies Russell’s demented vision at odds between questions of control, power, repression, and chiseled-down but not chiseled-away sexual energy fighting to be heard amidst all the chaos.
 Released onto the world in 1971 as if rabidly seeking first light after years brewing its identity in the proverbial dungeon of the mind, Russell’s vision of religious fanaticism and sexual potency casts the primordial against the parochial and clashes desire with dogma.

 The style is gross, even garish exploitation cinema from the bowels, with the camera, fittingly for the theme, both tempted and tortured by flesh in the way it seeks out the human body and diffidently shuns its lust, ultimately never glorifying human flesh so much as acknowledging its messiness.
 People don’t look pretty in The Devils, in other words, with the camera scraping away the constructed power rituals that sexualize the body when they label flesh a forbidden fruit.
 The Devils, instead, depicts the human body as both our wonderfully fallible portals for expression and as crosses we all bear.